 All this sitting around on buses and boats is great for getting oriented, but at some point you’re going to need to put your feet on the pavement!
 Paris is a wonderful city to explore on foot, and a guided walking tour is an excellent way to do that.

-We think that if you are going to do a walking tour in a city, the first day is the best, as you can ask your guide for local recommendations such as their favourite places to eat or get a coffee, as well as get suggestions for hidden gems you might not find in the guidebooks.
+We think that if you are going to do a walking tour in a city, the first day is the best, as you can ask your guide for local recommendations such as their favorite places to eat or get a coffee, as well as get suggestions for hidden gems you might not find in the guidebooks.

 There are lots of operators offering tours in Paris.
 We’ve taken a number of walking tours with Context Travel, and have always loved their detailed tours.
 They have a number of tours available in Paris, and you get 10% off with this link.
 We particularly enjoyed their Hemingway themed walking tour of Paris.